 However, these can be difficult to adjust their fit and tend to be bulky which may make breathing hard.
 Along with this the won't provide as much protection and guards that are design specifically for your mouth.
 They don't provide the same levels of protection from impact because they aren't as tight of a fit.

-These can also be bought at many sporting goods stores and may offer a better fit than most stock mouth protectors.
-The “boil and bite” mouthguard is made from thermoplastic material.
+These can also be bought at many sporting goods stores and on Amazon and may offer a better fit than most stock mouth protectors and provides an easy way to get a near perfect fit.
+The “boil and bite” mouth guard are designed from thermoplastic material.
 It is placed in hot water (usually boiling water) to soften, then placed in the mouth and shaped around your teeth.
 From there you simply bite down to ensure that your mouth guards fit perfect to your mouth, hence called the boil and bite.
-If you’re looking for a perfect fit, then the boil and bite should be your go to!
-Along with this, there are certain companies like Impact Custom, which make custom designed mouthguards for athletes, so if you’re looking for the ultimate fit, consider Impact Custom.
+If you're looking for a perfect fit, then the boil and bite should be your go to!
+Along with this, there are certain companies like Impact Custom, which make unique designed mouthguards for athletes, so if you're looking for the ultimate fit, consider Impact Custom.
+Overall I would say that these are one of the best bjj mouthguard types for those looking for the best fit, protection and comfort.

-When deciding between an off the shelf mouthguard and a custom mouthguard is only the beginning.
-No matter what contact sports you’re playing, you need a custom mouth guard for maximum protection!
+When deciding between an off the shelf mouth guard and a custom mouthguard is only the beginning.
+No matter what contact sports you're playing, you need a unique designed mouth guard for maximum protection!

-Molding your mouthguard is the only way to get the best bjj mouthguard for you and your mouth.
-We’ve made moulding a mouthguard easy with our directions.
+Molding your mouthguard is the only way to get one of the best bjj mouthguard for you and your mouth and ensure the maximum protection possible.
+We’ve made moulding a mouth guard easy with our directions.

-Heat a small pot of water until it is boiling.
-Then submerge your mouthguard between 20 – 30 seconds.
+Heat a small pot of water until it is at a boil.
+Then submerge your mouthguard between 20 – 30 seconds in the boiling water.

 Be sure to check to see if your mouthguard comes with instructions for the correct boiling time.
 Remember you don’t want to melt the mouthguard just heat it enough so it’s pliable.